microsoft/DiskANN/README_WIN.md

 ```
 **Note: Since VS comes with its own (older) version of cmake, you have to specify the full path to cmake to ensure that the right version is used.**
 -	This will create a “diskann” solution file.
--	Open the "diskann" solution and build the “nsg_dll” project first.
+-	Open the "diskann" solution and build the "diskpriority_io" and “nsg_dll” projects in order.
 - 	Then build all the other binaries using the ALL_BUILD project that is part of the solution
 - 	Generated binaries are stored in the diskann/x64/Debug or diskann/x64/Release directories.